 The Individual goals component of the annual incentive for the NEOs is heavily weighted toward the successful completion of individual objectives.
 The goals and objectives for all of the NEOs are initially approved by the CEO, subsequently reviewed by the Compensation Committee and, upon recommendation by the Compensation Committee, approved by the Board.
 The Individual goals component of the annual incentive targets 100% payout for the achievement of an executive's annual objectives.
-Payments can range from 0% to 200% of the subjective determination of whether the Individual goals component of the incentive has been met and to what degree is based on the subjective determination of the Compensation Committee looks broadly at each executive's performance against individual objectives and the overall performance of the applicable NEOs within their specific area of responsibility.
+Payments can range from 0% to 200% of the targeted Individual goals component, based on individual performance.
+The determination of whether the Individual goals component of the incentive has been met and to what degree is based on the subjective determination of the Compensation Committee.
+In exercising this discretion the Compensation Committee looks broadly at each executive's performance against individual objectives and the overall performance of the applicable NEOs within their specific area of responsibility.
 The CEO does not have an Individual goals component to his annual incentive award.
 In lieu of individual objectives, the CEO was evaluated against Corporate EPS performance for 2012.
 However, the Compensation Committee evaluates Mr. Sarvary's performance against individual objectives in evaluating whether to exercise its negative discretion to reduce the compensation determined based on the EPS component.
 The Compensation Committee determined that Mr. Sarvary satisfactorily achieved his individual performance objectives and elected to not exercise negative discretion and reduce the compensation earned for EPS achievement.